royaltm/spectrusty-tutorial/step1.md

 The generic parameters are the same as used with the `ZxSpectrum` struct definition, so nothing interesting is happening yet.

-Now, the `HostEnvironment` struct will wrap everything that is needed to run our emulator in the host environment.
-This includes a window handle, video buffer, audio host, event pump, etc. The new function accepts a mutable reference to our Spectrum and returns an action request, which may look like this:
+Now, the `HostEnvironment` struct will wrap everything that is needed to run the emulator in the host environment.
+This includes a window handle, video buffer, audio host, event pump, etc. The new function accepts a mutable reference to the `ZxSpectrum` and returns an action request, which may look like this:

 ```rust
 #[derive(Debug, Clone, Copy)]